nadaamohhamed/NotifyChat/README.md

 ## 🔧 Prerequisites

 - Flutter SDK installed on your machine.
-- Firebase project set up in [Firebase](https://firebase.google.com/).
+- Firebase project set up in [Firebase](https://firebase.google.com/) (Android).
 - Firebase Cloud Messaging enabled for your project.
-- An Android emulator / IOS simulator, or a real device to run the app.
+- An Android emulator or a real android device to run the app.

 ## 📱 How to Use